RaphaelIT7/gmod-holylib/README.md

 \- Allow one to create/copy a bf_read at any time.
 \- Look into NW System to possibly replace it with a better version.
 \- Try to fix that one complex NW2 bug.
 NOTE: It's related to baseline updates (Entity Creation/Deletion)
+\- Fix Filesystem module breaking vehicles like airboarts :/
+\- Allow one to make a bf_read out of a string.
+\- Add bf_write to allow one to manipulate the `instancedbaseline` stringtable (The funny stuff).

 # The Navigator
 [Modules](https://github.com/RaphaelIT7/gmod-holylib#modules)